 Allergy rash

-The modern world is literally full of factors that can greatly irritate the delicate baby skin.
-A rash all over the body of a child, as an allergic reaction, is a frequent phenomenon, and it can manifest itself in different ways: spots, pimples, small bubbles.
-As for localization in the body, foci of irritation can appear on a wide variety of skin areas.
-So, often with food allergies, a rash is observed on the back and abdomen of a child, and with a reaction due to the material of clothing, the rash can cover the arms, shoulders, legs and even the feet of the baby.
+The modern world is literally filled with factors that can greatly irritate children's delicate skin.
+A rash all over a child’s body, like an allergic reaction, is a common occurrence, and it can manifest itself in different ways: spots, pimples, small blisters.
+As for localization throughout the body, foci of irritation can appear in a variety of areas of the skin.
+So, often with food allergies, a rash is observed on the back and stomach of a child, and in case of a reaction due to the material of clothing, the rashes can cover the baby’s arms, shoulders, legs and even feet.

-A rash in children when they are out of town in the summer, and even after a usual walk in the park, is a very frequent phenomenon.
-Mosquito, midge or ant bites often leave marks that itch a lot and can be visible on the skin for several days.
-In most cases, such irritations can be prevented by using mosquito nets, fumigators, protective aerosols.
+A rash in children when they are out of town in the summer, and even after a regular walk in the park, is a very common occurrence.
+Bites from mosquitoes, midges or ants often leave marks that are very itchy and can be visible on the skin for several days.
+In most cases, such irritations can be prevented by using mosquito nets, fumigators, and protective aerosols.

 Diseases that manifest themselves in this way can be very different in nature.
-Some go away on their own even without any treatment, without particularly changing the baby's well-being, while others are dangerous with their complications and severe consequences, including death.
-Check out the information about what diseases a rash on the child's body may indicate.
+Some go away on their own, even without any treatment, without particularly changing the baby’s well-being, while others are dangerous due to their complications and serious consequences, including death.
+Read the information about what diseases a rash on a child’s body may indicate.

 Disease